crewdigi/react-js/readme.md

 Development environment:

-* Github: Post the code and share the repo link, we will take a look
+* Github: Post the code and share the repo link for the email addresss which is in the [Crew](https://github.com/crewdigi) github profile, we will take a look
 * Target platform is one of the following:
   * Browser (Chrome or Firefox)
   * Mobile:iOS(Nicetohave:Android)